sagemath/sagewiki_to_gh-2022-10-10/MSRItemp/CohenLenstra.md

 == Cohen-Lenstra heuristics ==

+ * Informal reading group on the Cohen-Lenstra heuristics
  * chair: Bjorn Poonen
- * The first meeting of the reading group will be Tuesday, January 25, 11-12.
-It will be in the 2nd floor seminar room if that room is available.
+ * The first meeting of the reading group was Tuesday, January 25, 11-12.
+ * The second meeting will be Tuesday, February 8, 11-12 in the 2nd floor seminar room if that room is available.
+It will focus on heuristics for Shafarevich-Tate groups.
- * Informal reading group on the Cohen-Lenstra heuristics

  * Reading list (in increasing order of sophistication):

    * MR0750661 Cohen, H. ; Lenstra, H. W., Jr.  Heuristics on class groups.
 Number theory (New York, 1982), 26--36, Lecture Notes in Math., 1052, Springer, Berlin, 1984.